ontio/ontology-java-sdk/src/main/java/com/github/ontio/ontid/README.md

     return: boolean value.

-### Revoke Claim
+### Revoke Credential

-Because the SDK used by different roles, so we encapsulate a claim revoking interface.
+Because the SDK used by different roles, so we encapsulate a credential revoking interface.
 User would use these interface at different circumstance.

-1. **public String revokeClaim(VerifiableCredential claim, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**
+1. **public String revokeCred(VerifiableCredential cred, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**

-    comment: revoke a claim by an instance of `VerifiableCredential`.
+    comment: revoke a credential by an instance of `VerifiableCredential`.

     param:

-    * claim: an instance of `VerifiableCredential`;
+    * cred: an instance of `VerifiableCredential`;
     * payer: transaction payer;
     * gasLimit & gasPrice: transaction param;
     * sdk: an instance of `OntSdk`;

-    return: transaction hash of revoking claim.
+    return: transaction hash of revoking credential.

-2. **public String revokeClaimById(String claimId, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**
+2. **public String revokeCredById(String credId, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**

-    comment: revoke claim by claim id.
+    comment: revoke credential by credential id.

-    param: `claimId`  is identification of claim, others param are same with above;
+    param: `credId`  is identification of credential, others param are same with above;

-    return: transaction hash of revoking claim.
+    return: transaction hash of revoking credential.

-3. **public String revokeJWTClaim(String claim, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**
+3. **public String revokeJWTCred(String cred, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**

-    comment: revoke claim by JWT format claim.
+    comment: revoke credential by JWT format credential.

-    * parse claim to `JWTClaim` instance;
+    * parse credential to `JWTCredential` instance;
-    * use `JWTClaim.payload.jti` to revoke this claim;
+    * use `JWTCredential.payload.jti` to revoke this credential;

-    param: `claim` is a JWT format of `VerifiableCredential` or `VerifiablePresentation`.
+    param: `cred` is a JWT format of `VerifiableCredential` or `VerifiablePresentation`.
 Others param are same with above.

-    return: transaction hash of revoking claim.
+    return: transaction hash of revoking credential.

-### Remove Claim
+### Remove Credential

-1. **public String removeClaimById(String claimId, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**
+1. **public String removeCredById(String credId, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**

-    comment: remove claim by claim id.
+    comment: remove credential by credential id.

-    param: `claimId`  is identification of claim, other params are ontology transaction param;
+    param: `credId`  is identification of credential, other params are ontology transaction param;

-    return: transaction hash of remove claim.
+    return: transaction hash of remove credential.

-2. **public String removeJWTClaim(String claim, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**
+2. **public String removeJWTCred(String cred, Account payer, long gasLimit, long gasPrice, OntSdk sdk)**

-    comment: remove a JWT claim.
+    comment: remove a JWT credential.

-    param: `claim`  is JWT format of claim, other params are ontology transaction param;
+    param: `cred`  is JWT format of credential, other params are ontology transaction param;

-    return: transaction hash of remove claim.
+    return: transaction hash of remove credential.

 ### Transition between JSON-LD and JWT